jonshiach/graphics-labs/pages/03_textures.md

 A <a href="https://www.khronos.org/opengl/wiki/Uniform_(GLSL)" target="_blank">**uniform**</a> is a global shader that remains constant during the execution of the rendering pass and has the same value for all vertices and fragments.
 Uniforms provide a way to pass data to the shaders so we will use one for passing the texture information to the fragment shader.

-To declare a uniform for our texture add the following code to your `main.cpp` file (this can go anywhere before the rendering loop but it makes sense to put these after we have loaded out texture).
+To declare a uniform for our texture add the following code to your `main.cpp` file (this can go anywhere before we render the object but it makes sense to put these after we have loaded our texture).

 ```cpp
 // Get a handle for the texture sampler uniform